RTippin/messenger/docs/Commands.md

 ---

+### `php artisan messenger:attach:messengers` | `--provider=` | `--force`
+- Attaches our [Messenger][link-messenger-model] model to your existing registered provider records.
+  - By default, this will chunk queries for each of your providers at 100, looping through and checking if a `Messenger` model record exists for each provider, and creating one if it does not.
+  - You will be asked to confirm running this command.
+- `--provider=` flag you can set the singular provider you want to attach messengers for.
+Eg: `--provider="App\Models\User"`
+- `--force` flag to attach messengers without checking if one exist for each provider.

+---

 ### `php artisan messenger:calls:check-activity` | `--now`
 - Check active calls for active participants, end calls with none.
 - `--now` flag to run immediately without dispatching jobs to queue.